Ozone science research and resources

 The goal of the revised strategy is to support ozone research in Australia that is both coordinated nationally and contributes to better understanding globally of ozone protection activities and accomplishments.

-See more information on elements of the Ozone Science Strategy relating to the Ozone Science Group and the Department’s top-up scholarship.
+See more information on elements of the Ozone Science Strategy relating to the Ozone Science Group and the Department’s scholarship opportunities.